Call Santa: How to Call Santa Claus for Free

-Now kids can talk directly with St. Nick via the phone or an app, track his progress on Christmas Eve, and even watch a live reindeer cam.
 Want to really blow their minds?
 There are apps that let you share a photo of Santa handing out presents in your very own living room.
 Christmastime is already among the most magical seasons for children, but these fun tools take it to the next level.
-Read on for our favorite ways to check in with Santa before Christmas and follow all his antics on Christmas Eve.
-Our special gift for you: These 11 special Santa experiences are (mostly) FREE!
+Read on for our favorite ways to check in with Santa before Christmas Our special gift for you: These special Santa calls and experiences are (mostly) FREE!

 While this Santa call isn't personalized, it allows parents to pick from a few options that make it better than the average prerecorded call.
-Choose between a call from Santa or an "Elf on the Shelf," and then select one of four possible messages.
-Again, this call comes within seconds of clicking submit on the website, so make sure the kids are at home when you do it.
+Choose between a call from Santa or the "Elf on the Shelf," and then select one of four possible messages.
+This call comes within seconds of clicking submit on the website, so make sure the kids are at home when you do it.
 This call is strictly one-sided, meaning kids just listen and don't actually get to talk to the caller.
 You can opt for a premium package, though, which allows you to schedule the call in advance and save the message as a computer file.
 The first call is FREE; additional calls require an upgrade to premium, which starts at $1.99 for two calls.
 Pro-tip: Save the number (858-225-7702) in your phone with a picture of the big guy to really up the believability factor!

 Portable North Pole

-I used my 3-year-old as a test case for this service which creates free, well-made video messages where Santa and his elves check in from the North Pole.
-Type in your child's name, birth date, and age, then upload a photo, which appears on screen in Santa's big book of naughty and nice.
-The app even offers various pronunciations of your child's name to get it just right and offers you the option to select an "effort" you've asked of the child.
-For my daughter, I chose "always say please and thank you," and during the message, Santa asked her if she'd been working hard to try her best to do so.
-There are tons of options—to do homework, make it to the potty on time; to be more honest, and so on.
-The video is really adorable and my daughter keeps telling everyone about her special message from Santa.
-In-app purchases allow you to record your child's reaction as they watch the video, as well as unlock "premium" video content, create personalized phone calls, and more.
+I used my 3-year-old as a test case for this service which creates well-made video messages where Santa and his elves check in from the North Pole.
+Type in your child's name, birth date, and age, then upload a photo, which appears in the video to make it look like your child is calling Santa.
+The app even offers various pronunciations of your child's name to get it just right, though didn't actually recognize my daughter's full name, Pollyanna.
+I had to shorten it to Polly to get it to work.
+I was able to create a free video on the website, though the app offers plenty of premium options.
+Be warned, though, the video "call" does open with an ad.
+In-app purchases also allow you to record your child's reaction as they watch the video, as well as create personalized phone calls, and more.
 There are two sides to this app—one for the children to interact with and see their personalized videos, as well as play a couple of games, and talk to an elf who repeats whatever you say; and a passcode-protected parents corner where you can "help" Santa craft the perfect video or call.
-Both apps are FREE, but offer in-app upgrades for a fee.
+Though the apps are FREE, the premium options add up quickly.

 USPS Letters from Santa

 For some good, old-fashioned, analog holiday fun, participate in the USPS Letters from Santa program.
 Sneakily remove your child's Santa letter from the mail and write a response.
 The USPS even offers some examples to cure your writer's block.
-Then take both letters and insert them into an envelope addressed to your child with a "Santa, North Pole" return address and appropriate first-class postage, and mail them (in yet another envelope) to: North Pole Postmark Postmaster, 4141 Postmark Drive, Anchorage, AK 99530-9998.
+Then take both letters and insert them into an envelope addressed to your child with a "Santa, North Pole" return address and appropriate first-class postage, and mail them (in yet another envelope) to: North Pole Postmark Postmaster, 4141 Postmark Drive, Anchorage, AK, 99530-9998.
 Hurry, though.
-Letters must be received by December 15 to be returned to your child with a North Pole postmark before the big day.
+Letters must be received by December 14 to be returned to your child with a North Pole postmark before the big day.
 Organizers suggest mailing no later than December 7.

 NORAD Santa Tracker

 Growing up in Colorado, the fact that Santa's every move was tracked via NORAD, less than 100 miles from our living room, was common knowledge, but as we watched the local news for updates or read about Santa's adventures in the paper on Christmas morning, I never knew the charming story behind NORAD's entree into the Santa tracking business.
 I guess I thought it was classified!
-All these years later, NORAD's best people are still hard at work tracking Santa's every move, only now they've brought their technology to the iTunes Store and the web.
+All these years later, NORAD's best people are still hard at work tracking Santa's every move, only now they've brought their technology to the masses via the web and smartphone apps.
 Log on before December 24 and you'll see a Christmas countdown, plus be able to explore the North Pole with some interactive games, or watch videos about Santa and NORAD.
 Come Christmas Eve, the military's top Santa trackers man the command center at Peterson Air Force Base in Colorado Springs, Colorado, and transmit live updates on Santa's every move via the digital platforms.
 FREE

 Follow Santa's sleigh with the Google Santa Tracker, plus enjoy holiday-themed kid games.